 The majority of your travel budget goes toward your flight and accommodations.
 The airlines that have lower fares usually make up for the price by up-charging for luggage, check-in methods and picking your seat on the flight.
 If you're looking to keep your fare low you have to learn how to pack your personal item like a carry on.
 It's much easier than it sounds.
-If you don't know how to make the most out of your backpack, here are the best techniques to have everything you need to still have the best looks and keep your trip within your budget.
+If you don't know how to make the most out of your backpack, here are the best techniques to still have the best looks and keep your trip within your budget.

 1. ROLL your clothes

 I know we've always been taught to fold our clothes but when it comes to book bags, you save the most space by rolling your clothes. *BONUS: Your clothes have less wrinkles!

 We're trying to save space right!
 Compressing your clothes in a bag saves you space, especially with bulky items.
 Travel cubes are worth the investment.
 They're not very expensive to start out with plus they're reusable.
 Travel cubes work well both in book bags and suitcases and come in an assortment of sizes.
 My Amazon storefront is full of packing cube options and other travel must haves here.